UBCSailbot/raye-local-pathfinding/README.md

 ### Lint

 To ensure that the codebase stays clean, we will be using [flake8](https://flake8.pycqa.org/en/latest/) to enforce our style guide, which is mostly based off of [pep8](https://www.python.org/dev/peps/pep-0008/).
 To automate most of this process, you can use [autopep8](https://github.com/hhatto/autopep8), which is a tool that automatically resolves most style issues.
 Example usage is shown below.
+Our team has agreed upon a 120 character line limit.
 Note that some style choices are still under discussion.

 `pip install flake8`

 `pip install --upgrade autopep8`

-`autopep8 --in-place --aggressive --max-line-length 99 --aggressive <path_to_file>`
+`autopep8 --in-place --aggressive --max-line-length 120 --aggressive <path_to_file>`

-`flake8 --statistics --max-line-length 99 <path_to_file>`
+`flake8 --statistics --max-line-length 120 <path_to_file>`

 ### Continuous Integration